RL-83 Blindicide: Operational history

 The Blindicide saw service with the Belgian forces during the Congo crisis.

 The Blindicide was also used by Anti-British guerrillas during the Aden Emergency.
 A complete launcher and the remnants of several projectiles recovered from Aden are held by the Imperial War Museum.
+The Guards Museum in London holds a Blindicide Rocket fired at Irish Guards in Aden.

 The RL-83 version was used by the Israel Defense Forces during the Six-Day war and the Yom Kippur War; it was also used by the Lebanese Army and by some Christian and Muslim militias during the Lebanese Civil War.

 In recent years it has been reported that the Mexican Army deployed Blindicides against improvised armored vehicles in use by drug cartels.

 The Blindicide has also been identified in video clips of the Free Syrian Army operating in Syria.